A Guide: Filing Your First GST/HST Return

 You can mail in your GST/HST return to the address printed on it.
 The form also includes a four-digit access code to file your return electronically.

-The CRA allows four methods to file your return electronically.
-It can be through your bank or credit union, your computer (NETFILE), filed by phone (TELEFILE), or via third-party software the CRA has certified for filing GST/HST returns.
-You can pay any balance that you owe through your financial institution.
+The CRA allows four methods to file your return remotely.
+You can do so through your bank or credit union, your computer (NETFILE), by phone (TELEFILE), or via third-party software the CRA has certified for filing GST/HST returns.